picturamundi/36-qui/README.md

 # 36-QUI ![](images/question-mark.png)

-`36-QUI` is a ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.
+`36-QUI` is a 36-key ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.

-For all information on how the ZMK firmware works, how to use this layout, how to edit it, and so on, see the [ZMK documentation](https://zmk.dev/docs)
+For all information on how the ZMK firmware works, how to use this layout, how to edit it, and so on, see the [ZMK documentation](https://zmk.dev/docs).

 ## At a glance…

-A couple of things you should know before using this layout for yourself:
+A couple of things to know before using `36-QUI`:

 - This is a 36-key layout made with a wireless [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind.
 Since the Microdox has a retracted thumb-cluster, I treat the innermost key as the primary thumb key.
-It might be best to edit the keymap and swap this inner key with the middle thumb key for something like a Corne.
+It might be best to edit the .keymap file and swap this inner key with the middle thumb key for something like a Corne.

 ![microdox](images/microdox-bud.svg)

 - For commands with no dedicated ZMK key-code (e.g. navigate back and forward on webpages), I'm using shortcuts combos that work on my personal machine, but which will need to be customized for other devices.
-See the layout legend below if ever you're confused about what these shortcuts in the .keymap file are supposed to actually do.
+See the layout legend below to confirm what these shortcuts in the .keymap file are supposed to actually do.

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is obviously a much less fully-featured project put together by someone with no programming experience and with only my own personal use in mind, here are nonetheless the crucial advantages for me: